danjperron/PicoWSolar/README.md

 - tempCPU.
 The internal temperature of the cpu.
 - DS18B20.
 The ds18B20 temperature.
 Could multiple sensor on same pin.
 - Vmoist.
 The Voltage of the moist sensor two possible (Vmoist_0 and Vmoist_1).
+- bmeT,bmeP,bmeH.  bme280 temperature, pression and humidity.

+The bme280 sensor was added.
+It is necessary to install the library from https://github.com/SebastianRoll/mpy_bme280_esp8266.
+The adafruit bme280 i2c address is 0x77.

 On the new version it is possible to enable the watchdog.
 On preliminary test you should disable it.
 Because of the watchdog the lightsleep can't be more than 8.3 seconds, this is we have wd_lightsleep() which split the lightsleep in 5 seconds.